China Didn’t Want These Coins Leaving the Country!

 On May 20, 2020, the People’s Bank of China released the 2020 Auspicious Culture gold and silver commemorative coins – a six-coin series consisting of one bimetal, two gold, and three silver coins.
 As most collectors know, ANY coin release coming out of China is greeted with an enthusiastic response across the globe, and these coins are no different.
 But therein lies the problem since it’s been estimated that only 2% of these coins ever leave China.
 And with mintages as low as 5,000, that means only a handful ever make it outside China — and fewer still arrive on America’s shores.

-In Chinese culture, the mythical Qilin symbolizes good luck and prosperity.
-According to tradition, its appearance heralds the birth or death of a particularly benevolent ruler or sage scholar.
-The obverse is common to the series and features the Chinese characters for “Auspiciousness” with traditional Chinese decorative patterns, country name, and the year of issue.
+In Chinese culture, the crane is venerated as the prince of all feathered creatures and is the embodiment of longevity, eternal youth and peace.
+Thus, the Longevity Crane plays a central role when people wish each other blessings of good health and long life.
+The obverse of both coins is common to the series and features the Chinese characters for “Auspiciousness” with traditional Chinese decorative patterns, country name, and the year of issue.